Microchip-MPLAB-Harmony/core_apps_sam_a5d2/apps/rtos/freertos/basic_freertos/readme.md

     Flow Control : None
 3. Build the application using its IDE

-4. Copy the output binary (named 'harmony.bin') onto the SD Card (Refer to the 'Setting up hardware' section above for setting up the SD card)
-5. Insert the SD card into SDMMC slot on the board (Refer to the 'Setting up hardware' section for the correct SDMMC slot)
-6. Reset the board to run the application
+4. Reset the board to run the application
-7. Observe the following output on the terminal.
+5. Observe the following output on the terminal.

    ![output](images/output1.png)

-8. Enter any character on the terminal to run task3.
+6. Enter any character on the terminal to run task3.
 Notice how task1 and task2 are pre-empted by task3 as task3 is of higher priority than task1 and task2.
 Pressing character 'l' or "L' toggles the on board LED.
 Notice how task1 and task2 are not run when characters are entered continuously on the terminal.

    ![output](images/output2.png)

    ![output](images/output2_1.png)

-9. Press the user switch on the board to run task4.
+7. Press the user switch on the board to run task4.
 Notice how task4 preempts all other tasks as it is of highest priority.

    ![output](images/output3.png)